 Our eyes are very sensitive and fragile.
 Even a simple scrape can result in permanent damage to an eye.
 An allergic reaction can cause the eye to become inflamed, swollen and even infected.
 And although most people would recover from such an allergic reaction completely, there is a percentage of victims who will suffer permanent eye damage to some extent or even blindness.

 An allergy to glue is a possibility, especially if excessive amounts of glue are used, or the glue is accidentally applied directly to the eyeball.
 This could result in an eyelash extension allergy in one eye.
 If the victim can prove that negligence on the part of the beautician caused the allergy, then they could be able to make a compensation claim for the harm they have suffered.
-One of our expert advisors can tell you more about this if you give them a call and explain your situation to them.
+One of our expert advisors can tell you more about this if you give them a call and ask for advice on eyelash extensions allergic reaction claims.

 What Are Eyelash Extensions?